Aryssimon/Performance-Comparison-in-C/README.md

 ## Installation

 1. Open a terminal in the root folder
-2. Use `make` to compile and produce the CSV files and the plots
+2. Use `make` to compile, execute and plots the results.

+> Or one step at a time by running the commands: make compile, make execute, make plots